Women's Mental Health Pathway

 Moor Green is a 15-bed low secure recovery orientated service focused on independent skill development and transition to community living.
 Our patients are supported through a comprehensive timetable of therapeutic, occupational and recreational sessions, alongside their clinical treatment and rehabilitation based on their individual interests and needs.

 Positive risk taking is encouraged and managed through a personalised approach between the patient and their clinical team.

 Day area overlooking outside space

-An en-suite bedroom on Moor Green ward
+An en-suite bedroom on Moor Green

 Discharge is considered at admission and our clinical and social work teams work with appropriate case managers to support a transition.